ozkanpakdil/swaggerific/README.md

 - Offer a testing functionality, enabling users to execute the selected function with the chosen method and data.

 Additional Considerations / not implemented features:
-- The UI will be built using JavaFX.
-- Error handling and display of API responses will be implemented.
 - Any necessary authentication or security features will be included.

 # look